quocanh21081992/gemini-assistant-shortcut/README.md

 Hello everyone.

-I have built a shortcut application to gemini assistant to be able to use with devices using Color OS CN (Rooted).
+I have built a shortcut application to gemini assistant to be able to use with devices using Color OS CN.
 The steps are as follows:

 **FOR ROOT USERS**